meefik/peerix/README.md

 Peerix supports multiple signaling drivers for peer discovery and negotiation purposes.
 You can choose the driver that best fits your application's needs:
 - `MemoryDriver`: A simple in-memory driver for testing and development.
 It allows several peer instances to discover each other within one browser page.
-- `BroadcastChannelDriver`: Uses the BroadcastChannel API for communication between tabs in the same browser.
+- `BroadcastChannelDriver`: Uses [BroadcastChannel API](https://developer.mozilla.org/docs/Web/API/BroadcastChannel) for communication between tabs in the same browser.
 - `NatsDriver`: Uses [NATS](https://nats.io/) messaging system for communication between peers across different browsers and devices over the internet.
-It supports E2EE to protect the privacy of signaling messages and is recommended for production applications.
+- `SocketIoDriver`: Uses [Socket.IO](https://socket.io/) client for communication between peers through a Socket.IO server.
+- `SupabaseDriver`: Uses [Supabase](https://supabase.com/) database and real-time features for communication between peers.

 If no driver is provided when creating a `Peer`, Peerix will use an in-memory `MemoryDriver` by default — useful for single-page development and quick tests.
-For multi-tab testing use `BroadcastChannelDriver`, and for distributed signaling use `NatsDriver` or your own custom driver in production scenarios.
+For multi-tab testing use `BroadcastChannelDriver`, and for distributed signaling use `NatsDriver`, `SocketIoDriver`, `SupabaseDriver`, or your own custom driver in production scenarios.

 You can also implement your own custom signaling driver by extending the `Driver` class and implementing the required methods: